WolfOfTheNorth/diamondclover/pages/Machine Learning/Regression/MultiLinearRegression.md

 4. No new variables can enter and no old variables can exit.
 Go to FIN **FIN** Model is ready

-## 5 - All possible Models
+## 5 - All Possible Models

-1. Select a criterion of goodness (e.g Akaike Criterion)
+1. Select a criterion of goodness (e.g. Akaike Criterion)
 2. Construct all possible regression models (2^n -1 total combinations)
 3. Select the one with the best criterion
 **FIN**: Model is complete